-My room, the best one in the villa, named “Dante” is typically used for the honeymoon suite and was incredibly luxurious with canopy bed, a double Jacuzzi bath and spectacular views of the sunsets over Vorno and beyond.
+My room, the best one in the villa, named “Dante” is typically used for the honeymoon suite and was incredibly luxurious with a canopy bed, a double Jacuzzi bath, and spectacular views of the sunsets over Vorno and beyond.

 Every room is filled to the brim with carefully curated antiques, the rooster collection in one of the casual dining rooms fills the top of the space above cabinets and the china in the massive chef’s kitchen is magnificently displayed, but the most spectacular room in the villa is the formal dining room with frescoes and crystal chandeliers that look like jewelry dangling above the expansive dining table that can seat between 36 and 80 dinner guests at one time.

-I was invited to partake in a personal cooking lesson with the estate chef, Chef Celine, during my stay and together we made shrimp and mushroom risotto and ate it accompanied with the private label rosé.
+I was invited to partake in a personal cooking lesson with the estate chef, Chef Celine, during my stay, and together we made shrimp and mushroom risotto and ate it accompanied by the private label rosé.

 Where to Eat in Lucca

 The ambiance of dining al fresco with a view of the wall and a showing of an old black and white film on the wall while you are dining under the stars in Lucca was bar none.

-I feasted and tried as many of the shops as I could while I visited Lucca and my two favourite gelato shops in town are Cremeria Opera and De’ Coltelli, both are stand-outs because they use natural ingredients and the gelato was absolutely incredible.
+I feasted and tried as many of the shops as I could while I visited Lucca and my two favorite gelato shops in town are Cremeria Opera and De’ Coltelli, both are stand-outs because they use natural ingredients and the gelato was absolutely incredible.

-An absolute must-see for foodies and visitors interested in eating authentically in Lucca is a pop into Casali Francesco, this original shop has been in this spot for decades and the same family still bakes the traditional focaccia breads that their ancestors baked.
+An absolute must-see for foodies and visitors interested in eating authentically in Lucca is a pop-into Casali Francesco, this original shop has been in this spot for decades and the same family still bakes the traditional focaccia bread that their ancestors baked.

-Where to shop in Lucca
+Where to Shop in Lucca